 This is how I experience and know these trees and their medicine – a combination of bark, wind, quaking wood ringing like chimes… plays of light, the presence of silence and stillness… green needles in snow, white sky, clouds, soft earth, breath… All of these are pine tree in my experience.
 Pine does not exist on its own in my consciousness separate from its environment.
 I experience it as a web of many different things weaving together to become “pine tree”.

 The presence of the sky is strongly present in pine – possibly because the white and red pines here tend to be so tall that I am always looking up at them.
 Their lack of lower branches always lends one a view of the sky.
-When I am working with pine in healing and medicine, I am also working with the presence of the sky.
+When I am working with pine in healing and medicine, I am also working with the spirit of the sky.
 Wind is also strongly present in pine for me, because I so often watch them sway in the wind, or feel wind blowing around their trunks.
 I breathe more deeply when I’m among them.
 I feel expansive, taller, and open.
 Their lower branches fall away as they grow taller and they create openness and spaciousness around them – less dense than other evergreens such as hemlock, which keep their lower branches.
 In a pine grove I meet the presence of wind and breath as it moves unimpeded through the trees.

 With pines I also take in the presence of regeneration after destruction.
-White pine is a pioneer species that grows after a forest has been completely cleared and is then left alone.
+White pine is a pioneer species that grows after a forest has been completely cleared and is then left to regrow.
 Here in Vermont around 150 years ago 70% of our land was cleared for sheep farming, but as sheep farms were abandoned from people moving west, pine trees began to cover the bare landscape.
 Slowly over 70% of our land here in Vermont returned back to forest, at first covered mostly with pine.
 I don’t need to know about this ability of pine from history books, on my land the pines try to populate wherever land has been cleared.
 When I am with pine I am also taking in the sadness of loss, and of regeneration.
 I feel their energy of new growth and restored vitality.

 My example here of Pine is to explain that when we learn from the plants we are not taking in just the plant on it’s own.
 It does not exist isolated from its environment, the land it grows on, the cycles it lives within, and the animals who surround it.
 What we receive from a plant is also then set within the framework of all that resides within our own consciousness.